We know our patients have questions about COVID-19 vaccines. Find answers here.

 Are the available COVID-19 vaccines safe?

-All three vaccines authorized or approved by the FDA have been thoroughly tested and found to be safe and effective in preventing severe COVID-19.
+All vaccines that are authorized or approved by the FDA have been thoroughly tested and found to be safe and effective in preventing severe COVID-19.
 Like most vaccines, the COVID-19 vaccine may be associated with some adverse reactions, but the chance of having a bad reaction is far lower than the chance of getting COVID-19.
+Based on an updated risk-benefit analysis, use of mRNA COVID-19 vaccines is preferred over the Janssen COVID-19 Vaccine for all vaccine-eligible people ages 18 years or older for the primary series and booster doses.
+Visit the CDC’s website for more information.

 Can I get COVID-19 from the vaccine?